 Malone and Amy Mitchell had made a $57.2 million gift to OSU, split evenly between athletics and academics, on the day the Holders announced their $1 million gift.

-Holder smoothly administered his first high-profile job search when Oklahoma State went looking for a men’s basketball coach.
+Holder smoothly administered his first high-profile job search when Oklahoma State went looking for a men's basketball coach.
 The pressure was on to fill a position that had been occupied by two of the winningest coaches in college basketball history in Henry Iba and Eddie Sutton.
 Holder tabbed Travis Ford for the job and the first-year coach immediately validated the decision by taking OSU to its first NCAA Tournament appearance since 2005 as the Cowboys advanced to the second round with a thin roster that battled to the very end.
-Ford’s second year in Stillwater also resulted in an NCAA Tournament trip.
+Ford's second year in Stillwater also resulted in an NCAA Tournament trip, as did the 2012-13 season.

-Another Holder hire, softball coach Rich Wieligman, took the Cowgirls to the Women’s College World Series in his fifth season at the helm.
-And women’s soccer coach Colin Carmichael, who took over the Cowgirl soccer program during Holder’s tenure, guided Oklahoma State to within a game of the final four in 2010.
-OSU has won the Big 12 regular season or postseason soccer title in each of the last three years.
+Another Holder hire, softball coach Rich Wieligman, took the Cowgirls to the Women's College World Series in his fifth season at the helm.
+And women's soccer coach Colin Carmichael, who took over the program during Holder's tenure, guided Oklahoma State to within a game of the College Cup in 2010 and 2011.
+OSU has won the Big 12 regular season or postseason soccer title in four of the last five years.
+Holder also named Jim Littell women's basketball coach following the loss of Kurt Budke and his assistant, Miranda Serna, in a plane crash.
+Littell led the Cowgirls to the WNIT title in 2012 and the NCAA tournament in 2013.

 During his tenure as the men's golf coach, Holder's successes included not only his team's results on the course, but his players' performances in the classroom and beyond.
 His vision and fundraising abilities resulted in the creation of Karsten Creek, a magnificent golf course in Stillwater, selected as the Best New Public Course in 1994 by Golf Digest magazine.
 That publication listed Karsten Creek as the nation's 12th “greatest public course” in 2011.